Ashir-Qayyum/jenkins-kubernetes-agent-poc/Implementation.md

 with manual build, Job SCM with Jenkinsfile, and other configurations

 FINALLY, I tested the pipeline by triggering the Build.
 The following flows happened<br>
-Initially there were 2 containers in the jenkins pod including jenkins (the controller) and config-reload.
+Initially there were 2 running containers in the jenkins pod including jenkins (controller) and config-reload.
 After triggering the pipeline, the new pod was launched jenkins-k8s-agent-pipeline<br>
 with 4 containers inside the jenkins-k8s-agent-pipeline pod, jnlp, dind, helm, docker<br>
-The Stages were executed inside the agent pod in different containers as defined in the<br>
+The Stages were executed inside the different containers of the agent pod as defined in the<br>
 pipeline.
 Once the pipelie execution was completed, the containers and pod were terminated<br>

 Testing kubernetes cloud configurations connection:<br>